ATPAustinPeng/sorting-algorithm-database/README.md

 ## Basic Info On Each Sorting Algorithm
+**Note**:
+* All the information I cover here are based off my implementation of each sorting algorithm.
+* Some algorithms like in-place merge sort and stable quick sort will result in different time and space complexities as I have stated in the chart below.
+* There are too many variations of each sorting algorithm and I cannot possibly cover them all.
+* Additionally, I have only implemented the algorithms to sort integers.

 - **Name**: the algorithm name
 - **O(n) worst case**: the time complexity of the worst case scenario and what the worst case is
 - **O(n) average case**: the time complexity of the average case scenario